 First and foremost, a blower door is a machine that measures indoor air tightness and flow.
 It detects whether or not there is air leakage.
 A blower door has a calibrated fan, an instrument that measures pressure, and a mounting system that allows for its attachment on doors or windows.

 Blower Door Testing is becoming an important test to ensure quality indoor air for both residential and commercial spaces.
 The US General Services Administration (GSA) even makes Blower Door Testing mandatory for federal government buildings.

 How a blower door works is quite a technical matter to really understand but basically it’s just concerned about the ventilation and air quality as mentioned above.
-Is a building’s indoor space too tight? too lose?
+Is a building’s indoor space too tight? too loose?
 How much heating or air conditioning is leaking?

 An infiltrometer or blower door fan is usually placed in the main entry doorway to suck out air from the inside, depressurizing the indoor air.
 As the fan is running, the technician will check for air leaks in different areas of your home or office.
 You can hear it or even see it.
-Heatless smoke tools can pinpoint where exactly are the leak locations.
+Heatless smoke tools can pinpoint where exactly the leak is located.
 There’s also a camera that can detect temperature differences.

 Once a professional mounts the blower door, runs it, and it sees that there is air leakage, a professional can seal using Spray Foam Insulation.

 Star Spray Foam, headed by Brad Harris is a group of spray foam professionals that can do the job.
 We have the best and latest technology like a blower door that could accurately detect air leakage.
 Once there is, indeed, air leakage, you don’t have to call anyone else.
 For almost two decades, Harris has been entrusted to do the job and he never disappoints.

 Air leakage is not something you should tolerate.
 In fact, it is a problem you must address right away.